unicframework/docs/Response.md

 ## Response

-An HTTP response consists of a header and optional body, header contains metadata about body and body contains data.
+An HTTP response consists of a header and optional body, header contains metadata about body and body contains the actual data.

 ## String Response